revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Show Answer</b></summary>

-- The Anonymous classes should have only one abstarct method so that it can be converted into lambda expression.
+- The Anonymous classes should have only one abstract method so that it can be converted into lambda expression.
 - Functional interface is implemented using lambda expression. which is also called as SAM(Single Abstract Method)
 </details>

 ---

 9: Does lambda expression execute on its own?
-Explain.

 <details><summary><b>Show Answer</b></summary>